RobbyPrograms/Wheel-of-Meals/SUPABASE_SETUP.md

-# Supabase Setup for Wheel of Meals
+# Supabase Setup for SavoryCircle

-Follow these steps to set up your Supabase database for the Wheel of Meals application:
+Follow these steps to set up your Supabase database for the SavoryCircle application:

 ## 1. Create Database Functions